GG Allin: Mid-period and more extreme live performances

-By this point, Allin's performances, which often resulted in considerable damage to venues and sound equipment, were regularly stopped by police or venue owners after only a few songs.
-Allin was charged with assault and battery or indecent exposure a number of times.
-His constant touring was only stopped by jail time or by long hospital stays for broken bones, blood poisoning, and other physical trauma.

 Another attraction to Allin performances was his continual threats of suicide.
 In 1989, Allin wrote to Maximum RocknRoll stating that he would commit suicide on stage on Halloween 1989.
 However, he was in jail when that day came.
 He continued his threat each following year but ended up imprisoned each following Halloween.
 When asked why he did not follow through with his threats, Allin stated, "With GG, you don't get what you expect—you get what you deserve."
 He also stated that suicide should only be done when one had reached one's peak, meeting the afterlife at one's strongest point and not at one's weakest.

 In June 1993, Allin made an appearance on The Jane Whitney Show.
-This interview is infamous for being his last interview and for Allin's aggression toward the audience.
+This interview is infamous for being his last, and for his aggression toward the audience.
 Allin openly stated that he would commit suicide and take his fans with him.
 When questioned by Jane, he clarified that he would make them commit suicide as well or he would kill them.
-Allin also stated that, at 35, he could sleep with 12-, 13- and 16-year-old girls, boys, and animals, and claimed that he raped both women and men at his concerts.
+Allin also stated that, at 35, he could sleep (have sex) with 12-, 13- and 16-year-old girls, boys, and animals, and claimed that he raped both women and men at his concerts.

 1989 trial and imprisonment

 In late 1989, Allin was arrested and charged with "assault with intent to do great bodily harm less than murder" of a female acquaintance in Ann Arbor, Michigan.

-In a psychological evaluation made as part of the trial, Allin was judged as having at least average intelligence, and was described as "courteous, cooperative and candid".
-The unnamed evaluator noted that Allin did not appear psychotic, and seemed comfortable with his unorthodox lifestyle.
-However, the evaluator asserted Allin was dependent on alcohol and had a mixed personality disorder with narcissistic, borderline and masochistic features.

 Allin initially denied the charges, claiming that the woman was a willing participant in their sexual activities.
 Allin admitted to cutting her, burning her, and drinking her blood, but insisted that she did the same thing to him.
 Allin also claimed that inconsistencies in the woman's statements to authorities supported his assertions.
 The judge in the case agreed there were substantial inconsistencies in the woman's account.
 Ultimately, however, Allin plea bargained to the reduced charge of felonious assault, and he was imprisoned from December 25, 1989, to March 26, 1991.

 It was during this time in prison that Allin began feeling re-energized about his life and "mission".
 He wrote The GG Allin Manifesto during this period.